justlark/fanjam/README.md

 You can use `just` to build and deploy the app.
 Run `just --list` to see a list of recipes.

+`just` commands that accept a `stage` accept either `prod` or `test`.
+This is for infrastructure that is shared between tenant environments. `just` commands that accept an `env` accept the name of a tenant environment.

 This project is referred to by the codename "sparklefish" throughout the codebase and infrastructure.